swcarpentry/matlab-novice-inflammation/01-intro.md

 along that dimension.
 So, the index `(5, :)` selects
 the elements on row `5`, and *all* columns---effectively, the entire row.

-We can also
-select multiple rows,
+The `:` (colon) operator `:` can also be used to select multiple rows and even determine the spacing.
+All we need to do is to define a start value, a [stride](../../gloss.html#stride), and an end value.

 <div>
   <img src="img/matrix-multi-rows.svg" style="height:350px" alt="Accessing multiple rows"/>